ncoghlan/misc/notes/python3/questions_and_answers.rst

 operations may raise decoding errors and vice-versa, depending on the input types and the codecs involved.

+A more pernicious problem arises when Python 2 *doesn't* throw an exception at all - this problem occurs when two 8-bit strings with data in different text encodings are concatenated or otherwise combined.
+The result is invalid data, but Python will happily pass it on to other applications in its corrupted form.
+Python 3 isn't completely immune to this problem, but it should arise in substantially fewer cases.

 Ned Batchelder's wonderful `Pragmatic Unicode`_ talk/essay could just as well be titled "This is why Python 3 exists".

-The revised text model in Python 3 is also closer to that used in the JVM, .NET CLR and other Unicode capable Windows APIs.
-The ``surrogateescape`` error handler added in :pep`383` is designed to bridge the gap between the new text model in Python 3 and the possibility of receiving data through bytes oriented APIs on POSIX systems where the declared encoding doesn't match the encoding of the data itself.
+The revised text model in Python 3 also means that the *primary* string type is now fully Unicode capable.
+This brings Python closer to the model used in the JVM, .NET CLR and other Unicode capable Windows APIs.
+One key consequence of this is that the interpreter core in Python 3 is far more tolerant of paths that contain Unicode characters on Windows (so, for example, having a non-ASCII character in your username should no longer cause any problems with running Python scripts from your home directory on Windows).
+The ``surrogateescape`` error handler added in :pep:`383` is designed to bridge the gap between the new text model in Python 3 and the possibility of receiving data through bytes oriented APIs on POSIX systems where the declared system encoding doesn't match the encoding of the data itself.
+That error handler is also useful in other cases where applications need to tolerate mismatches between declared encodings and actual data - while it does share some of the problems of the Python 2 Unicode model, it at least has the virtue of only causing problems in the case of errors either in the input data or the declared encoding, where Python 2 had trouble even if all the input was correctly encoded in its declared encoding.

 Python 3 also embeds Unicode support more deeply into the language itself.
-With UTF-8 as the default source encoding (instead of ASCII) and all text being handled as Unicode, many parts of the language that were previously restricted to ASCII text (such as identifiers) now permit a much wider range of Unicode characters.
+With the primary string type handling the full Unicode range, it became practical to make UTF-8 the default source encoding (instead of ASCII) and adjust many parts of the language that were previously restricted to ASCII text (such as identifiers) now permit a much wider range of Unicode characters.
 This permits developers with a native language other than English to use names in their own language rather than being forced to use names that fit within the ASCII character set.
+Some areas of the interpreter that were previously fragile in the face of Unicode text (such as displaying exception tracebacks) are also far more robust in Python 3.

-Removing the implicit type conversions also made it more practical to implement the new internal Unicode data model for Python 3.3, where the internal representation of Unicode strings is automatically adjusted based on the highest value code point that needs to be stored (see `PEP 393`_ for details).
+Removing the implicit type conversions entirely also made it more practical to implement the new internal Unicode data model for Python 3.3, where the internal representation of Unicode strings is automatically adjusted based on the highest value code point that needs to be stored (see `PEP 393`_ for details).